jepstein-eagle/adaptable/packages/adaptableblotter/README.md

   /* use this to specify the font family you want for the blotter */
   --ab__font-family: inherit;

-  /* customize the border radius for some of the AdaptableBlotter elements */
+  /* customise the border radius for some of the AdaptableBlotter elements */
   --ab__border-radius: var(--ab-space-1);
 }
 ```